 Example: Networking is key for entrepreneurs.
 It’s a great way to develop relationships with potential investors and other entrepreneurs!

-marked by concern with the alleviation of suffering
+3. the quality of being able or disposed to inflict pain 4. marked by concern with the alleviation of suffering

 The animal welfare position holds that there is nothing inherently wrong with using animals for human purposes, such as food, clothing, entertainment, and research, but that it should be done in a humane way that minimizes unnecessary pain and suff